 the effect by which one accidentally stumbles upon something fortunate; especially while looking

 Alaska Whale Watching Tours

-Welcome to Whale Watching in Alaska; if your
+Welcome to Whale Watching in Alaska; if your looking

-for more information on Alaska whales, please read through the information below for the complete story about locations,
+on Alaska whales, please read through the information below for the complete story about locations,

 timing and something's related to what you can expect in the form of weather, seas and whale

 species.
 Find out when would be the best times are to see

 the various whales found in Alaska.

 No vacation to the Alaska Coastal Areas would be complete without taking the time to view and

 photograph the spectacular sea life found in the nutrient rich waters of Alaska.
 This is a Mecca

 of marine life from our beloved whales to the prized wild salmon that thrive in abundance throughout

-Whale Watching Alaska has evolved into a information portal dedicated to the preservation
+Whale Watching Alaska has evolved into a information portal dedicated to the preservation of

-and over-all health of the various species is being added for your pre-trip reading.
+health of the various species is being added for your pre-trip reading.
 We also want to promote

 environmentally responsible whale watching trips featuring gray

 whale, orcas (killer whale), humpback

 whale and the beluga whales.
-Also being
+Also being listed

 Where and When To See Whales In Alaska.